pdobb/version_compare/README.md

 Version(Rails.application) > Version(1.0) # => true
 ```

-So you see, the sky is the limit...
+So you see... the sky is the limit!

 ## Author